open-telemetry/opentelemetry-java/sdk-extensions/metric-incubator/README.md

       - bar
 ```

-That would produce a view configuration equivalent to:
+The equivalent view configuration would be:

 ```
 SdkMeterProvider.builder()